 Skip to content

-// the ai reality map · before we talk
+// course 01 · the ai reality map · before we talk

 You said "we want AI."
 Here's the part nobody sells you.